haiiliin/pyabaqus/docs/source/_build/html/_sources/getting_started.rst.txt

         [guiNoRecord]

-Usually, we can use the noGUI-file or script-file to execuate our Python script in Abaqus.
+Usually, we can use the noGUI-file or script-file to execute our Python script in Abaqus.

 Another Python interpreter, is the Python interpreter installed by ourselves, where `pyabaqus` is installed. `pyabaqus` provides a bridge to connect our Python script to Abaqus Python interpreter, it provides type hints for Python scripting for Abaqus, enabling us to write a Abaqus Python script quickly.

 Installation
 ------------

 `pyabaqus` is uploaded to `PyPi <https://pypi.org/project/pyabaqus>`_, you can simply install it using pip:

 .. code-block:: sh

    pip install pyabaqus

 You may install the latest development version by cloning the `GitHub repository <https://github.com/Haiiliin/pyabaqus>`_ and using `python` to install from the local directory:

 .. code-block:: sh